Lennart05/toponym/README.md

 French is dominant in the southern region, Wallonia, except small German communities near the German border.
 Is this division also reflected by toponyms?
 First, we need at least one polygon of a region.
-As part of the package, the coordinates for both regions are provided as `toponym::flanders_polygon` and `toponym::wallonia_polygon`.
+As part of the package, the coordinates for Flanders is provided as `toponym::flanders_polygon`.
 Thus, we could run this:

 ``` r
 ### find suffixes typical in Flanders